 I studied Creative Writing and Publishing at the Australian College of QED between 2013-2016, graduating with nine High Distinctions.

 There's so much I genuinely enjoy about writing for children—everything from deciding on a plot to progressively developing it into a finished manuscript.

 You don't earn the nickname, Captain Chaos by being the most awesome kid on the planet.
 Just ask Billy Bradshaw.

 Nine-year-old, Billy has a talent for creating more than his fair share of chaos.
-He certainly doesn't mean for things to wrong.
-Problem is, the harder he tries to fix the problem, the worse it usually becomes.
-As he flounders his way from one chaotic disaster to another, there's always guaranteed to be more mix-ups and mayhem along the way.
+He doesn't mean for things to go wrong.
+Problem is, the harder he tries to fix the situation, the worse it usually becomes.
+As he flounders his way from one chaotic disaster to another, there's guaranteed to be more mix-ups and mayhem along the way

 "Have you ever messed up so badly your parents have grounded you for an entire year?
 Well, maybe not a year, exactly.
 It just feels that long.
 One time I was grounded for six whole weeks for riding my bike into my mum's brand-new car.
 Six weeks!
 Talk about unfair.
 It was an accident.
 It's not as if I meant to put a massive dent in the car door and smash the side mirror on purpose.
 That's the last thing I'd want to do.
 I even tried doing extra chores around the house, like polishing all the door handles, and stuff, so Mum would take it easy on me.
 I shouldn't have bothered.
 That just made her think of even more stuff for me to do."

 The Mobile Phone Fiasco

 There are three reasons why you should never use a mobile phone in the toilet.

 3. See below: